fwcd/glass/README.md

 }
 ```

+Make sure that your token has permissions to read and clone the repositories you intend to mirror.
 Then launch the program with

 ```
 python3 -m glass --config <path/to/config.json>